wondrousWebWorks/burgersaurus-rex/testing.md

 - **Verdict**

-    This bug was squashed, and the light and dark mode font colours display as expected.
+    This bug was squashed, and the light and dark mode font colours display as expected. :heavy_check_mark: